rcurran1221/bob-ka/readme.md

+# License
+No one is allowed to use this without written consent of rcurran1221

 # Project Zinger
 - lightweight RESTful Kafka-esque event stream over HTTP, written in rust
 - boblog or bob-ka or bob-queue